-Please contact the Directors (or the DPO where applicable) with any questions about the operation of this Data Protection Policy or the GDPR or if you have any concerns that this Data

-Protection Policy is not being or has not been followed.
-In particular, you must always contact the Directors (or the DPO where applicable) in the following circumstances:
+Please contact the DPO with any questions about the operation of this Privacy Standard or the GDPR or if you have any concerns that this Privacy Standard is not being or has not been followed.
+In particular, you must always contact the DPO in the following circumstances:

-- (a) if you are unsure of the lawful basis which you are relying on to process Personal Data (including the legitimate interests used by Beyond Broadway) (see paragraph 5.1 below); - (b) if you need to rely on Consent and/or need to capture Explicit Consent (see paragraph 5.2 below); - (c) if you need to draft Privacy Notices (see paragraph 5.3 below); - (d) if you are unsure about the retention period for the Personal Data being Processed (see paragraph 9 below); - (e) if you are unsure about what security or other measures you need to implement to protect Personal Data (see paragraph 10.1 below); - (f) if there has been a Personal Data Breach (paragraph 10.2 below); - (g) if you are unsure on what basis to transfer Personal Data outside the EEA (see paragraph 11 below); - (h) if you need any assistance dealing with any rights invoked by a Data Subject (see paragraph 12); - (i) whenever you are engaging in a significant new, or change in, Processing activity which is likely to require a DPIA (see paragraph 13.4 below) or plan to use Personal Data for purposes others than what it was collected for; - (j) If you plan to undertake any activities involving Automated Processing including profiling or Automated Decision-Making (see paragraph 13.5 below); - (k) If you need help complying with applicable law when carrying out direct marketing activities (see paragraph 13.6 below); or - (I) if you need help with any contracts or other areas in relation to sharing Personal Data with third parties (including our vendors) (see paragraph 13.7 below).
+- (a) if you are unsure of the lawful basis which you are relying on to process Personal Data (including the legitimate interests used by the Company) (see paragraph 5.1 below); - (b) if you need to rely on Consent and/or need to capture Explicit Consent (see paragraph 5.2 below); - (c) if you need to draft Privacy Notices (see paragraph 5.3 below); - (d) if you are unsure about the retention period for the Personal Data being Processed (see paragraph 9 below); - (e) if you are unsure about what security or other measures you need to implement to protect Personal Data (see paragraph 10.1 below); - (f) if there has been a Personal Data Breach (paragraph 10.2 below); - (g) if you are unsure on what basis to transfer Personal Data outside the EEA (see paragraph 11 below); - (h) if you need any assistance dealing with any rights invoked by a Data Subject (see paragraph 12); - (i) whenever you are engaging in a significant new, or change in, Processing activity which is likely to require a DPIA (see paragraph 13.4 below) or plan to use Personal Data for purposes others than what it was collected for; - (j) If you plan to undertake any activities involving Automated Processing including profiling or Automated Decision-Making (see paragraph 13.5 below); - (k) If you need help complying with applicable law when carrying out direct marketing activities (see paragraph 13.6 below); or - (I) if you need help with any contracts or other areas in relation to sharing Personal Data with third parties (see paragraph 13.7 below).